simonporte/hsp/README.md

 - HTTPS is not forced, HTTP/HTTPS is set for each app URL
 - Docker image use darkhttpd instead of busybox httpd
 - Can have multiple categories for apps and bookmarks (optional)
-- Can use image files instead of being limited to material design icons
+- Can use your own image files instead of material design icons
+- The prefix key for search shortcut is `!` (eg. !gh for GitHub)

 Visual comparison: